sublimino/nodepdx.github.com/proposals/couch-node-world_natevw.md

 ## Description

-Riddle: It started with photos, gained GPS logging, a blog system, a map editor, a henhouse egg graph and will soon involve aquaponics and <$5/node wireless networks.
+Riddle: It started with photos, gained GPS logging, a blog system, a map editor, a henhouse egg graph and will soon involve aquaponics and sub-$5/node wireless networks.
-Also it involves
+Also it involves putting CouchDB+node.js systems "into production".

 Give up?
-It's @natevw's paid/unpaid career!
+It's @natevw's unpaid/paid career!
 Orange you glad I didn't say webinar again?

 ----